YazoSh/ctf-writeups/protostar/final2/README.md

 mov eax, 0x08048f6c ;load execv's address into eax call eax ;call execv
 ```
-use nasm on your hostmachine an assemble with
+use nasm on your host machine to assemble with
 > nasm -f elf32 shellcode.as

 then view the file with objdump